juniorgasparotto/GraphExpression/README.md

 }
 ```

-The order of the Chargers is extremely important, because the latter will be used in the event of a tie-breaker, that is, three return `true` , the last one will be used.
+The order of the "initializer" is of the utmost importance, since the last of the list will be used in the event of a tie, in other words, if three return `true` , the last on the list will be used.

-By default, we have some Chargers of values defined and all of them are already sorted on the property `ValueLoader` so don't act errors.
+By default, we have some "initializers of values" defined and all of them are already sorted on the property `ValueLoader` to prevent errors.

-1. `PrimitiveValueLoader`: This loader Initializes the primitive types.
+1. `PrimitiveValueLoader`: Initializes the primitive types.
-2. `ComplexEntityValueLoader`: This carries the Launcher complex types.
+2. `ComplexEntityValueLoader`: Initializes the complex types.
 If the type has a constructor that takes no parameters, then this constructor will be used, otherwise the instance will be created without calling the constructor, that is, using the `FormatterServices.GetUninitializedObject(typeof(T))` method.
-This charger is only used when the `ComplexEntityId` `Entity` class property is populated, i.e. If the entity has ID is because she is complex.
+This initializer is only used when the property `ComplexEntityId` is populated, i.e. If the entity has ID is because she is complex.
-3. `ArrayValueLoader`: This charger is used when the entity is independent of the number of array dimensions.
+3. `ArrayValueLoader`: This initializer is used when the entity is an array.
+Independent of the number of dimensions.
-4. `ExpandoObjectValueLoader`: This charger is used for anonymous types or `ExpandoObject` type.
+4. `ExpandoObjectValueLoader`: This initializer is used for anonymous types or `ExpandoObject` type.

 **Important:**

 The `ExpandoObject` type will be used at all levels when the class `ComplexEntityFactory` does not have a defined type.

-## <a name="impl-factory-entity-complex-child-assign" />Atribuidores of children
+## <a name="impl-factory-entity-complex-child-assign" />Assignment of children

-The atribuidores of children is intended to add a child entity in your parent entity, i.e., assign a value in a parent instance member, or an item in a list for example.
-The property `SetChildAction` will be used to find the best allocator for each entity.
+The award is intended to add a child entity in your parent entity, i.e., assign a value in a parent instance member, or an item in a list for example.
+The property `SetChildAction` will be used to find the best option for each entity.

-The atribuidores of children must inherit from `ISetChild` interface and the method `CanSet` is responsible for determining whether the child item may or may not be attributed to the parent item.
+A class that makes assignment of children must inherit from the `ISetChild` interface, and the method `CanSet` is responsible for determining whether the child item may or may not be attributed to the parent item.
 When the method `CanSet` returns `true` then the method `SetChild` will be called to do the assignment.

 ```csharp
 public interface ISetChild